dijkstracula/solvent/paper/report.md

 avg(42) # Type-checking error
 avg([]) # Type-checking error
 ```
-_Figure 3: a dependently-typed program that does not go wrong._
+_Figure 3: a well-typed program that does not go wrong._

 By contrast, liquid types[@LiquidTypesPLDI08] owns, dude.

-<---

 ## Historical overview and context

+## The technique

+### From program expressions to base types

+### Lifting base types into refined types

+### Predicate abstraction and the journey home

-##
+## Limitations and Subsequent Work

-[^1]: In particular, those derived from the Hindley-Milner subset of System F.
+[^1]: In particular, those derived from the Hindley-Milner subset of System F,
+  which we can intuit as being more or less equivalent in expressiveness to
+  Java's Generics[@JavaGenerics].